marcotoronto/rdm-test/content/05_Deposit_to_Dataverse.md

 ### 1. Choose the dataverse you want to deposit data into. (choose `Research Commons Workshops Dataverse` for practice purpose)
 {: .no_toc }

+<p style="margin-bottom: 10px"></p>

 You can find dataverses via:
 <p style="margin-bottom:25px; margin-left:30px">
 <img src="figures/borealis-find-dataverse.png" width="600"/></p>

   If you need to deposit into another dataverse or create a stand-alone dataverse, please email Research Data Team at research.data@ubc.ca.

+<p style="margin-bottom: 25px"></p>

 ### 2. Create a new dataset
 {: .no_toc }

+<p style="margin-bottom: 10px"></p>

 - Choose `+Add Data` > `New Dataset` (not New Dataverse) from the dropdown menu

 - Select a dataset Template for the desired Creative Commons license (default license is CC0)

-Be Aware
-{: .label .label-green }
-  Selecting a template will clear all other data fields, so do this first.
+  Selecting a template will clear all other data fields, so do this first. {: .warn}

 - Fill in **Required Metadata** fields marked with a *.